How To Remove Lens Flare In Photoshop and Full Luminosity Mask Workflow

 And finally, with the work of Luminance Masks to blend the 3 exposures (A video tutorial for which can conveniently be bought here – luminance masks tutorial), this is the final image, completely free from lens flare.
 I increased the strength of the sun to add energy to the image.

-How to Remove Lens Flare – Alternative Tutorials on the Web
+How to Remove Lens Flare in Photoshop – Alternative Tutorials on the Web